awsdocs/aws-cur-user-guide/doc_source/reservation-columns.md

   + Amazon RDS

 ### reservation/UnusedAmortizedUpfrontFeeForBillingPeriod<a name="reservation-details-U-UnusedAmortizedUpfrontFeeForBillingPeriod"></a>
-+ **Description:** The amortized\-upfront\-fee\-for\-billing\-period\-column amortized portion of the initial upfront fee for All Upfront RIs and Partial Upfront RIs\.
-Because there are no upfront payments for No Upfront RIs, the value for No Upfront RIs is `0`\.
++ **Description:** The amortized\-upfront\-fee\-for\-billing\-period\-column amortized portion of the initial upfront fee for all upfront RIs and partial upfront RIs\.
+Because there are no upfront payments for no upfront RIs, the value for no upfront RIs is `0`\.
+We do not provide this value for Dedicated Host reservations at this time\.
+The change will be made in a future update\.
 + **Line items applicable:** RIFee
 + **Sample values:** `6.05`, `1.97`, `0.17`
 + **Services:**